 Getting Started with E2P Simulator

-Welcome to the E2P Simulator!
-This guide will help you understand how to use this tool to explore the relationship between effect sizes and their predictive utility.
+Welcome to E2P Simulator!
+This guide will help you understand what it does, why it is needed, and how to use it.

-The E2P Simulator (Effect-to-Prediction Simulator) allows researchers to interactively and quantitatively explore the relationship between effect sizes (e.g., Cohen's d, Pearson's r) and their predictive utility (e.g., AUC, PR-AUC, MCC) while accounting for real-world factors like measurement reliability and outcome base rates.
+E2P Simulator (Effect-to-Prediction Simulator) allows researchers to interactively and quantitatively explore the relationship between effect sizes (e.g., Cohen's d, Odds Ratio, Pearson's r) and their predictive utility (e.g., AUC, PR-AUC, MCC) while accounting for real-world factors like measurement reliability and outcome base rates.

-In other words, the E2P Simulator is a tool for performing predictive utility analysis - estimating how effect sizes will translate to real-world prediction or what effect sizes are needed to achieve a desired predictive performance.
-Much like how power analysis tools (such as G*Power) help researchers plan for statistical significance, the E2P Simulator helps plan for practical significance.
+In other words, E2P Simulator is a tool for performing predictive utility analysis - estimating how effect sizes will translate into real-world prediction or what effect sizes are needed to achieve a desired predictive performance.
+Much like how power analysis tools (such as G*Power) help researchers plan for statistical significance, E2P Simulator helps plan for practical significance.

-Many research areas such as biomedical, behavioral, educational, and sports sciences, are increasingly studying individual differences in order to build predictive models to personalize treatments, learning, and training.
-Yet, several entrenched research practices continue to undermine research efforts in these areas:
+Many research areas such as biomedical, behavioral, education, and sports sciences, are increasingly studying individual differences in order to build predictive models to personalize treatments, learning, and training.
+Identifying reliable biomarkers and other predictors is central to these efforts.
+Yet, several entrenched research practices continue to undermine the search for predictors:

 Collectively, these issues undermine the quality and impact of academic research, resulting in an abundance of statistically significant but practically negligible findings.
-Focusing on the statistical significance of their work, researchers develop unrealistic expectations about its potential impact, leading to inefficient study planning, resource misallocation, and considerable waste of time and funding (e.g., investing in large datasets or complex predictive models that are guaranteed to underperform due to the small effect sizes of the predictors).
-Ultimately, this creates a disconnect between academic inquiry and real-world practice, as years of scientific effort fail to yield meaningful practical benefits.
+Conflating statistical significance with practical significance, researchers develop unrealistic expectations about the potential impact of their findings, leading to inefficient study planning, resource misallocation, and considerable waste of time and funding.
+For example, collecting large datasets or building complex predictive models is pointless if the effect sizes of individual predictors are small (which is usually the case).

-The E2P Simulator helps address these fundamental challenges by placing effect sizes, measurement reliability, and outcome base rates at the center of study planning and interpretation.
-The E2P Simulator uses interactive simulations to highlight how these factors jointly shape predictive utility - ultimately guiding researchers toward more meaningful and impactful results in both academic and real-world contexts.
+E2P Simulator is designed to address these fundamental challenges by placing effect sizes, measurement reliability, and outcome base rates at the center of study planning and interpretation.
+It helps researchers to understand how these factors jointly shape predictive utility and to make more informed decisions about their studies.

 Binary vs. Continuous Outcomes